AlekseyYuryev/java/cf/xrs/README.md

 ## Introduction

-XRS is an implementation of the [JAX-RS v2.0 Specification](http://download.oracle.com/otn-pub/jcp/jaxrs-2_0_rev_A-mrel-eval-spec/jsr339-jaxrs-2.0-final-spec.pdf) that runs in a Servlet Container (such as [Jetty](http://www.eclipse.org/jetty/)).
+XRS is an implementation of the [JAX-RS v2.0 Specification][jax-rs-spec] that runs in a Servlet Container (such as [Jetty][jetty].
 This project was inspired to create a better, simpler, easier to use, reliable, and debugable JAX-RS implementation using the CohesionFirst™ approach.

 ## Why XRS?